5 Steps – How to Keep Pasta Warm in a Crockpot

 · Crockpot

-Step 1: cook the pasta
+Step 1: Cook the pasta

-Start by cooking pasta according to the instructions given on the package.
+Start by cooking the pasta according to the package instructions.

 Step 2: grease the Crockpot

-Step 3: drain water from the pasta
+Step 3: Drain water from the pasta

 Put the cooked pasta in a colander and drain the water.
 Preserve some of that water if you do not have pasta sauce.

-Step 4: toss sauce on the pasta
+Step 4: Toss the sauce on the pasta

 Sprinkle some olive oil or spray some sauce on the hot spaghetti to prevent the noodles from sticking together.
 Mix the pasta thoroughly with the sauce/oil.
 The water you preserved in the previous step comes in handy at this point if you do not have olive oil or pasta sauce.

-Step 5: set the Crockpot to “warm”
+Step 5: Set the Crockpot to “warm.”

 How to Keep Pasta Warm in a Slow Cooker